EmanuelQuintino/Web-Development-Course/3-CSS/class-02-box-model/README.md

 - inline

   - height and width do not work
-  - only horizontal values ​​in padding, margin and border will work
+  - top values ​​in padding, margin and border do not work

 - inline-block